ChartStory: Automated Partitioning, Layout, and Captioning of Charts into Comic-Style Narratives: Background

 \subsection{Data Story Generation and Presentation}

 There has been a movement in the digital humanities to provide an orthogonal classification system that categorizes different artists and their works~\cite{bateman2017open}.
 On the other end, algorithmic and graphical approaches have focused on \textit{generative} aspects, such as identifying keyframes from a continuous film to select and lay out a comic-book ``adaptation''~\cite{chu2015optimized} or simply generating, scaling, and placing text annotations within a comic~\cite{chu2013optimized}.
 These approaches have not been limited to comics; computational support in the form of suggestions and refinements for have also been pursued in graphic design.
-For instance, DesignScape~\cite{odonovan2015designscape} uses an energy-based model, sample styles, and design constraints (\eg, symmetry, alignment, and overlap) to suggest a set of candidate layouts given a set of graphical elements on a page.
+For instance, DesignScape~\cite{odonovan2015designscape} uses an energy-based model, sample styles, and design constraints (\eg, symmetry, alignment, and overlap) to suggest a set of candidate layouts given a set of graphical elements on a page. \rv{GraphScape~\cite{kim2017graphscape} suggests a sequence of narration given a set of charts by computing ``transition cost'' based on weights computed between the charts based on their Vega-Lite specifications. \name\ differs from GraphScape in the result: instead of a single linear sequence, \name\ uses Hullman et al.'s approach~\cite{hullman2013deeper} to generate story pieces and lays them out using Bach et al.'s design patterns~\cite{bach2018design}}.